choyer/hyde/README.md

 ```

 > [!TIP]
 > I've included some of the most popular social service icons.
+To add your own following the instructions provided in the [SVG Sprite Workflow](#svg-sprite-workflow) section.

+### SVG Sprite Workflow

+> [!WARNING]
+> Not fully implemented.
+Still considering my options and whether using a sprite is the best approach.
+See [External SVGs that you can style](https://dev.to/javar/external-svgs-that-you-can-style-2a37) and [Which SVG technique performs best for way too many icons?](https://cloudfour.com/thinks/svg-icon-stress-test/)

+Icons (social, etc.) can be delivered by a single SVG sprite.
+A basic set of social service from [Simple Icons ](https://simpleicons.org/) is provided.

-To add others simply download additional icons from the [Simple Icons ](https://simpleicons.org/) website and place them in the themes `/static/simple-icons/` directory.
-The name used in the config file should match the svg filename (without the .svg).
+To add others simply download additional icons from the [Simple Icons ](https://simpleicons.org/) website or any other svg icon source (e.g. Bootstrap Icons) and place them in the themes `/static/icons/src` directory.

+To **generate the SVG sprite** you can either use an online tool like [Fontastic](https://fontastic.me/) or a CLI like [Yesvgmap](https://github.com/Blobfolio/yesvgmap).

+To use `yesvgmap`:

+`yesvgmap -o static/icons/icons.svg -l themes/hydes/static/icons/src/spritelist.txt`

 ## Options